 There were nearly 150 active entries in the CGI.pm bug tracker when I was approved recently as a new co-maintainer.
-As I had time in the evenings after the baby was sleep, I went through and reviewed every one of these bug reports.
+As I had time in the evenings after the baby was asleep, I went through and reviewed every one of these bug reports.
 Many had already been addressed by Lincoln some time ago.
 Those were simply closed.
 Still, I found about 20 fairly ready-to-go patches, and those have now been processed and released today as CGI.pm 3.45.
 Whenever code changes were made, I also strived to make sure new automated tests were added that covered those cases.
 You may be surprised how many methods in CGI.pm have no automated tests for them at all.

 Now there are still about 50 open issues in the CGI.pm bug tracker.
 For these, I have tried to use the subject line some summary indication of what is needed to move it forward, like “Needs Test: “, or “Needs Peer Review: “ or “Needs Confirmation”.
 Generally, I plan to wait patiently for volunteers to help with these.
 If you use CGI.pm, consider helping to move one of these forward.